johngkathe/greenhouse.io/README.md

 ## Frameworks Used
 MongoDB - I chose this noSQL database to handle the storage of my greenhouse data.
 I would rather work with JSONs than with SQL queries.

 Express.js - The default framework for making REST AP s/CRUD operations... an essential element of any MEAN/MERN application.

 Node.js - Another default.

+## Security
+Password hashing is handled with the argon2 library using argon2's argon2id

+Tokenization is handled with  jwt.io's jsonwebtoken library